cozy-labs/cozy-desktop/doc/developer/setup.md

 # Setting Up a Development Environment

-The following commands should work in a Unix shell (Bash or ZSH for example) and in Windows PowerShell.

-## Code organization and technologies

 Cozy Desktop is based on [electron](https://electronjs.org/) and the code is mostly written in JavaScript.
 To start developing, check the prerequisites and follow the guide below.

+The following commands should work in a Unix shell (Bash or ZSH for example) and in Windows PowerShell.

 ## Install requirements